-An indicator of the strong demand for technical talent is that as of March 7, 2021, there were 1,038,828 unique active job vacancy postings online in the previous 30-day period for jobs in the most common computer occupations that typically require at least a bachelor's degree, according to Emsi Job Posting Analytics.
-That represents an 11% increase compared to 12 months earlier (February 8, 2020 to March 7, 2020) for the number of active vacancy postings in the most common computer occupations.
-Ten of the 13 occupational categories showed an increase, in some cases significant increases, in active job vacancy postings compared to 12 months earlier.
+An indicator of the strong demand for technical talent is that as of September 6, 2021, there were 1,218,945 unique active job vacancy postings online in the previous 30-day period for jobs in the most common computer occupations in the U.S. that typically require at least a bachelor's degree, according to a National Foundation for American Policy analysis of data from Emsi Job Posting Analytics.
+1 That represents a 15% increase compared to 6 months earlier (February 8, 2021 to March 7, 2021) for the number of active vacancy postings in the most common computer occupations.
+All 13 categories of computer occupations showed an increase, in some cases significant increases, in active job vacancy postings compared to 6 months earlier.
+Eleven of the 13 categories showed increases of 10% or more from 6 months ago, four categories showed increases of more than 20% from 6 months earlier.
 (See Table 1.)